Clonal Diversity at Cancer Recurrence: Results on diversity indices conditioned on early recurrence

 In this section, we investigate the Simpson's Index of mutant clones at time $\zeta_n-y$ conditioned on early recurrence.
 Recall that we denote by $A_{n,y}$ the event of early recurrence $\{\gamma_n < \zeta_n-y\}$, and the corresponding conditional probability measure by $\PP_{A_{n,y}}\left(\cdot\right)=\PP\left(\cdot \middle| A_{n,y}\right)$.
 Let $R_{n,y}$ be the Simpson's Index of mutant clones at time $\zeta_n-y$.
 We have the following theorem.

-\begin{theorem} where $\theta^*$ is defined in \ref{def_theta_2}. \end{theorem}
+\begin{theorem} where $\theta^*_y$ is defined in \eqref{theta_2}. \end{theorem}

-This result tells us that the Simpson's Index of mutant clones at $\zeta_n-y$ is of order $\Theta\left(n^{\alpha-1}\right)$ as well.
+This result tells us that the Simpson's Index of mutant clones at $\zeta_n-y$ conditioned on early recurrence is of order $\Theta\left(n^{\alpha-1}\right)$ as well.
 The limit is associated with the value of $y$.
-Ideally, we would like to show that the limit decreases in $y$, and it is always smaller than that obtained in Proposition \ref{simpson_without_conditioning}.
+We conjecture that the limit $S_c(y)$ decreases in $y$, and it is always smaller than that obtained in Proposition \ref{simpson_without_conditioning}.
 However, we were not able to prove this result.
-To support our conjecture, we visually display the theoretical limit of the scaled Simpson's Index conditioned on early recurrence in Figure \ref{plot_simpson_conditioning}.
-Our result indicates that the recurrence time is an important indicator of clonal diversity at cancer recurrence.
-An earlier recurrent tumor is more likely to have a higher clonal diversity.
+Our conjecture is supported by numerical results, an example of which is given in Figure \ref{plot_simpson_conditioning}.